Editor's note: This article was excerpted from our Event Planning Service start-up guide, available from the Entrepreneur Bookstore.

-New business owner David G. agrees.
+Dallas planner David Granger agrees.
 The problem, he notes, is that customers need to see what you do, and a word ad won't accomplish that.
 He recommends networking and making friends in the industry.
 That way, he says, "People know you, trust you.
 They want honesty and integrity."

 Networking can help your business in two ways.
 If people have met you and know what services you offer, they may refer business to you or use your service themselves.
 Furthermore, networking with hotels, caterers and so on will give you a chance to meet some of the people whose services you may need as you plan events.